thirstythurston/thurstonherricks/content/projects/macrophage-assay/Training-Model/index.md

 The data was organized 100 sample batches and split into 2620 training batches and 290 validation batches.
 A roughly 90:10 train-test split.
 A single epoch was about 600 seconds when training two models with different hyperparameters.

-## Training Experiments Comparing Learning Rate Schedulers
+## Training Experiments Comparing Optimizers and Learning Rate Schedulers

-Compairing Adam and SGD optimizer.
+### Compairing Adam and SGD optimizer.

 {{< figure default=true  src="Adam_vs_SGD_training.png"
     width=500px